signalfx/splunk-otel-collector/pkg/extension/smartagentextension/README.md

 to the Splunk Distribution of OpenTelemetry Collector.

-As the Smart Agent Receiver doesn't provide 1:1 functional parity with the SignalFx Smart Agent in itself, only a subset of existing configuration fields are supported by the Smart Agent Extension at this time:
+As the Smart Agent Receiver doesn't provide 1:1 functional parity with the SignalFx Smart Agent in itself, only a subset of existing configuration fields are supported by the Smart Agent Extension:

 1. The `bundleDir` field refers to the path of a supported Smart Agent release bundle.
 The x86_64/amd64 Splunk Distribution of OpenTelemetry Collector packages include the agent bundle, and their installers